-- The draft NYP seeks to catalyse widespread action on youth development across five priority areas viz. education; employment & entrepreneurship; youth leadership & development; health, fitness & sports; and social justice. - Each priority area is underpinned by the principle of social inclusion keeping in view the interests of the marginalized sections.
+- The draft NYP envisages a ten-year vision for youth development that India seeks to achieve by 2030. - It is aligned with the Sustainable Development Goals (SDGs) and serves to 'unlock the potential of the youth to advance India'. - The draft NYP seeks to catalyse widespread action on youth development across five priority areas viz. education; employment & entrepreneurship; youth leadership & development; health, fitness & sports; and social justice. - Each priority area is underpinned by the principle of social inclusion keeping in view the interests of the marginalized sections.